-This post contains affiliate links, meaning The Salty Mamas may make a small commission from items purchased after clicking the links.
+This post contains affiliate links.
 As always, the thoughts and opinions expressed here are our own.
 You can read more of our disclosures here.
 Thank you for supporting The Salty Mamas!

 Like a lot of new moms out there, I found myself in a bit of a slump after settling in to life as a mom of two.
 Not in a clinical sense for me, but in an existential crisis kind of way.
 Who was I, beyond my life as a mother?
 What were my goals, what were my individual interests, what did I want for my life?
 With a baby and a preschooler who decided to give up napping, my life as a stay at home mom had changed drastically.
 There were no double naps anymore, no break for me during the day, and certainly no time for myself.
 I was a little bit adrift, and a little bit lost, and I just needed SOMETHING to get me back on track.